panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 ## 2. The synchronous callback

-The callback functions are divided into 2 types by the way they're invoked: *synchronous* and *asynchronous* callbacks.
+There are 2 types of callbacks by the way they're invoked: *synchronous* and *asynchronous* callbacks.

 > The *synchronous callback* is executed *during* the execution of the higher-order function that uses the callback.